guzzdev/guzzdev/README.md

 ## 🚀 About Me
-I'm a full stack developer from Lyon!
+I'm a full stack web developer from Lyon!
 Student at Epitech